chenglinzhang/behavioral-cloning/README.md

 ![alt text][image6]

-To augment the data sat, I also flipped images and angles thinking that this would the recovery if it went off the track.
+To augment the dataset, I also flipped images and angles thinking that this would the recovery if it went off the track.
 For example, here is an image that has then been flipped:

 ![alt text][image7]